parapluu/Concuerror/CONTRIBUTING.md

 * Ensure that you can reproduce the bug on the [latest version of the `master` branch][latest].

-* **Take a moment to check whether the bug has already been reported** by searching Github's [Issues][Issues].
-If you find a relevant Issue, feel free to leave a comment there.
+* Take a moment to check whether the bug has already been reported by searching Github's [Issues][Issues].
+If you find a relevant one, leave a comment there.

 * If you cannot find an existing relevant Issue, [open a new bug Issue][open a new bug Issue].

 ## I want to write a patch that fixes a bug.

-* Find/write a small test that fails without the patch.
+* Find/write at least one small test that fails without the patch.

 * Fork Concuerror's repository and push a new branch for your patch, using a suitably descriptive name.

-* Make sure to also commit the test that needs the patch.
+* Make sure to also commit the tests that need the patch.
+You can find out how test suites are organized in the README files of the [tests][tests] and [tests-real][tests-real] directories.

-* Open a [Pull Request][pull request].
+* Make a [Pull Request][pull request].

 ## I want to suggest a feature.